 Business tax is paid on the yearly profits of the company.
 Rate varies between 5% and 17% depending on the location of your business because each state in Germany has its own rate.

-Self-employed pays business taxes only if he/she has a trade business, but freelancers (Freiberufler) like layers, doctors, architects, and others are fundamentally exempt from this taxation.
+Self-employed pay business taxes only if they have a trade business, but freelancers (Freiberufler) like layers, doctors, architects, and others are fundamentally exempt from this taxation.

-However, they pay only when annual profit exceeds 24,500 EUR.
+However, they pay only when the annual profit exceeds 24,500 EUR.
 As a sole proprietor, you can manage all your taxes online by using this tool.

 Corporations are always subject to business tax.

 As a sole proprietor, you will pay income tax that rate depends on your income and business tax between 5% and 17% if annual profit exceeds 24,500 EUR.
 With turnover above 17,500 EUR per year, you fall into the VAT category with a tax rate of 19%.

-As a cooperation, you pay income taxes if you are CEO, corporate tax of 15%, VAT of 19%, tax on divides to your shareholders 25%, and business tax between 5% and 17% depending on your location.
+As a corporation, you pay income taxes if you are CEO, corporate tax of 15%, VAT of 19%, tax on divides to your shareholders 25%, and business tax between 5% and 17%, depending on your location.